Special feature: Easily understand air pollution

 For more information, you can find our article dedicated to the air quality index , an essential tool for our health.

-5. What causes air pollution?
+5. What are the causes of air pollution?

 The most polluting human activities are therefore: